fishvice/tcrenv2016/README.md

 > Daily routine: Each day will be split up into group discussion of the topics/assignments covered the previous day, introduction lectures of the day's topics followed by practical assignments.
 Emphasis will be put on cooperative work and code sharing (including difficulties/stumbling blocks) among participants.

-## Some simple examples of what we will cover
+## Some examples of what we will cover

 ### ICES stocks - mortality trends